deeplearning4j/deeplearning4j/examples-tour.md

 # Saving and Loading Models

-Training a Network over a large volume of training data takes time.
-Fortunately you can save a trained model and load the model for later training or for inference
+Training a network over a large volume of training data takes time.
+Fortunately, you can save a trained model and load the model for later training or for inference.

 ### SaveLoadComputationGraph.java

-Demonstrates saving and loading a network build using ComputationGraph, [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/misc/modelsaving/SaveLoadComputationGraph.java)
+This demonstrates saving and loading a network build using ComputationGraph.

+[Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/misc/modelsaving/SaveLoadComputationGraph.java)

 ### SaveLoadMultiLayerNetwork.java

 Demostrates saving and loading a Neural Network built with MultiLayer Network

 ### Saving/loading a trained model and passing it new input